-While there is some science to back up the idea that cryotherapy would be an effective treatment for cellulite reduction, the evidence that it actually does reduce cellulite is mostly anecdotal at this point.
+While there is some science11 to back up the idea that cryotherapy would be an effective treatment for cellulite reduction, the evidence that it actually does reduce cellulite is mostly anecdotal at this point.
 You can try it, and you might notice results, but there just isn't much research to back up its effectiveness across the board.

 Many wellness trends seem to make their way to the beauty realm eventually, and cryotherapy is no different.
 In addition to undergoing whole-body cryotherapy treatments, some people are also trying out cryotherapy facials.
 These facials are pretty much what they sound like—freezing your face in the name of beauty.
 There hasn't yet been a formal study about the effectiveness of cryo facials, but anecdotally, they've been said to shrink pores, reduce redness, and generally give skin a healthy glow (allegedly by helping to exfoliate the skin and freeze off dead skin cells).

-While there isn't much in the way of research into cryo facials, there is a study that suggests you might experience skin discoloration after cryotherapy treatment, particularly if you've been tanning.
+While there isn't much in the way of research into cryo facials, there is a study12 that suggests you might experience skin discoloration after cryotherapy treatment, particularly if you've been tanning.
 According to integrative dermatologist Cybele Fishman M.D., cryotherapy can have collagen-inducing effects, but there may be a more direct way to achieve your skin goals.
 "If you want to induce collagen, then causing a wound (like with laser or chemical peels or microneedling) will induce collagen," Dr. Fishman told mbg.
 "But blowing some liquid nitrogen near your face is not going to do much, and too aggressive an application can actually cause scarring.
 While there is a fine window where it will work like a chemical peel, taking off dead skin and stimulating collagen, I would say there is probably a more targeted treatment to better suit your needs and goals," she said.

 Cryotherapy for anxiety and depression.

-The research here is actually promising—a 2008 study found that one-third of participants reported reduced symptoms of anxiety and depression by as much as 50 percent after undergoing cryotherapy, which is significant if the results are replicable.
+The research here is actually promising—a 2008 study13 found that one-third of participants reported reduced symptoms of anxiety and depression by as much as 50 percent after undergoing cryotherapy, which is significant if the results are replicable.
 As of now, more research is needed.